vitessio/website/content/en/docs/21.0/user-guides/configuration-advanced/createlookupvindex.md

 </br>

-As expected, we can see it is not scattering anymore, which it would have before we executed the `CreateLookupVindex` command.
+As expected, we can see it is not scattering anymore, which it would have before we executed the `LookupVindex create` command.

 Lastly, let's ensure that the lookup Vindex is being updated appropriately when we insert and delete rows: